Conference

 Event Summary

-The Motion and Meaning project, sponsored by the Neubauer Collegium and the Center for Gesture, Sign and Language at the University of Chicago, has been exploring the relations between bodily motions and those more elusive entities known as feelings, thoughts, and words.
+The Motion and Meaning project, sponsored by the Neubauer Collegium and the Center for Gesture, Sign and Language at the University of Chicago, explored the relations between bodily motions and those more elusive entities known as feelings, thoughts, and words.
 The semiotics of Indian dance, the tacit signals conveyed by hand gesture, and the poetics of manually signed communication are prominent among the objects of study.
 Poetic meter, often thought to be a technical and forbiddingly specialized subject, has a great deal in common with dance, sign, and gesture: it is a bodily practice learned and transmitted by humans; it is regulated by conventions; those conventions change over time and may be affected by other systems of perception or cognition; and it bears on meaning without being reducible to meaning itself.
-Participants at this seminar will take verbal rhythm in the widest sense and examine moments of change in the exercise of poetic meter – suggesting that meter, perhaps, is too important to be left to the poeticians.
+Participants at this seminar took verbal rhythm in the widest sense and examined moments of change in the exercise of poetic meter – suggesting that meter, perhaps, is too important to be left to the poeticians.

 Event Outline